Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Robustness Tests of Binned

-Figure~\ref{fig:4p2results} displays the per-bin ratios \(H_{0,i}/H_{0,\mathrm{global}}\) for the baseline (hollow stars) and for the three single-probe fits (SNe-only, CC-only, BAO-only).
+Figure~\ref{fig:4p2results} displays the per-bin ratios \(H_{0,i}/H_{0,\mathrm{global}}\) for the baseline (hollow stars) and for the three single-probe fits (SNe only, CC only, BAO only).
 For each probe, points lie within their \(1\sigma\) uncertainties of unity, indicating no compelling monotonic variation once the constraints are expressed as ratios.
 Comparing the single-probe series with the baseline, none of the individual probes reproduces the pronounced baseline pattern seen in the joint fit.
-This suggests that the apparent behaviour in the baseline is not driven by any single probe, but more plausibly reflects the coupling of probe--specific parameter degeneracies (e.g., \(H_0\)–\(M'\) for SNe and \(H_0\)–\(r_d\) for BAO) within the combined likelihood.
+This suggests that the apparent behavior in the baseline is not driven by any single probe, but more plausibly reflects the coupling of probe--specific parameter degeneracies (e.g., \(H_0\)–\(M'\) for SNe and \(H_0\)–\(r_d\) for BAO) within the combined likelihood.

 Moreover, the three single-probe curves do not exhibit a coherent common pattern: their ratios fluctuate around unity with no shared direction across bins.
 If a genuine, probe-independent redshift evolution of \(H_0\) were present, one would expect aligned departures from unity across all three probes.
 The absence of such coherence therefore does not support a strong universal evolution within current uncertainties and binning.